DIGITAL PHOTO RESTORATION: ART & TECHNOLOGY

 When I receive an email or phone inquiry, the first thing I will ask you is what you intend to do with the restored image.
 Some people just want decades of old photos scanned to a digital format where they can look at them on their TV, smart phone, tablet or computer.
 Others want the images fully restored digitally and printed, perhaps even framed so they are ready to gift or display.
 You may want someone removed from a photo, or someone added.
 You may want a different or no background.
 If your photo is an odd size, but you want it to fit standard photo frame sizes, you may want me to create a "faux" mat around the image, do a special crop, or digitally extend the image so that it will fit a standard size frame.
 I will ask you what size you want the final image to be (which influences how I scan it).

 Once I give you a price, you can decide whether or not to proceed.
 If you want to have me scan photos to digital format, or digitally restore your photos, they can either be hand-delivered, mailed, or in rare cases, emailed to me.
 I do not require a deposit.
 I will restore the image to the point I believe it to be ready to print.
 You will then get a low-resolution PROOF image to either approve for printing or make suggestions for further corrections.
 After the proof image is approved by you, I print your photos on archival paper in the finish of your choice— matte, semi-gloss, or gloss.
 I also create a CD, DVD or thumb (flash) drive with the original scan and the final, restored images on it for your use if you want to make more prints, or share the digital image with family and friends.
 Payment in full is due when the photos are picked up.
-You may pay in cash, with a personal check, or through PayPal Here™ with a check, credit, or debit card, or with your PayPal account if you have one.
+You may pay in cash, with a personal check, a credit or debit card, or with your PayPal account if you have one.

 YOUR SATISFACTION IS GUARANTEED